Penn and the Ivy League

 What is the Ivy League?

-Ivy League schools are considered prestigious, and are ranked among the best universities in the world.
+Ivy League schools are considered prestigious and are ranked among the best universities in the world.